When a BRIGHT Light Shines on You

 BUT, our true self surfaces when the going gets tough.

 To decide if this new mindset or way of thinking might be useful to you, consider this:

 One client (we’ll call her Sandy), had chosen to believe ‘having children’ had destroyed her marriage.

-We met her 3 years after her separation.
-Her relationship with her children was suffering as she blamed them for causing her such heartache.
+We met her three years after her separation.
+Her relationship with her children suffered as she blamed them for causing her such heartache.

 They were simply a bright light that exposed the cracks that were already in the relationship.

-Sandy could see in hindsight that the pressure of the children had shown the the true relationship at it’s ‘best’ and that was a long way from what she had wanted.
+Sandy could see in hindsight that the pressure of the children had shown the genuine relationship at its ‘best’ and that was a long way from what she had wanted.

 Rather than seeing her children as ‘marriage wreckers’ she got to see them for the beautiful souls they were and the children had the weight of their mother’s anger lifted from them.
 That’s wins all around!